About Los Angeles International Airport (LAX)

 There are about 8,000 parking spaces available in eight centrally located car parks, providing both short and long-term parking.
 Metered parking is available in the central terminal area and in the uncovered car parks on the arrivals levels.

-About 40 car hire companies serve Los Angeles International Airport, with offices located off-site.
+Some 17 car hire companies serve Los Angeles International Airport, with offices located off-site.
 The majority of these operators can be contacted via courtesy telephone in the arrivals areas of all terminals.